How to Use the Registration Form (Self-Registration)

 Custom Invitation Message

-By default, the registration page shows your event's standard invitation content.
-However, since template keys like {{FIRSTNAME}} don't work on registration pages (the guest hasn't registered yet), you can set a separate custom message:
+The registration page shows your event's standard invitation content by default.
+Since template keys like {{FIRSTNAME}} can't work on a registration page (the guest hasn't registered yet), you can set a separate message:

 - Find the "Custom Invitation Message" section